 As Miss Delacour spent more than 6 months of the year immediately prior to the purchase outside the UK, she is subject to the additional 2% and will have an SDLT liability of £8,500.

 As she has moved to the UK, there is potential for £6,000 of this liability to be reclaimed from HMRC.
 This will be possible if within the year following the purchase there is a period in which if you looked back at the previous 365 days, 183 of them have been spent in the UK.

 3% surcharge if living in a rental property

 Many are aware that if you are replacing your main residence, then the 3% surcharge does not apply.

 Miss Evans rents a flat with a couple of friends and has been saving to buy her own house.
-She also inherited a property that she lived in shortly before moving to the city 5 years ago and now rents the property.
+She also inherited a property that she lived in shortly before moving to the city 5 years ago and now lets the property for some extra income.

 On purchasing her new home Miss Evans is subject to the 3% surcharge.
-As moving out of her rented flat is not relevant for the disposal rules.
+As moving out of her rented flat does not satisfy the disposal condition.

-What about if the sale is after the purchase or purchase is after 26 November 2018?
-Then there is a second 3 year test comes into play and as Miss Evans was not living in the property in the 3 years prior to the purchase the 3% applies.
+What if she sells in the 3 years after purchase?
+In this case there is a second 3 year test which comes into play and as Miss Evans was not living in the inherited property in the 3 years prior to the purchase the 3% still applies.

 Head spinning?
 SDLT can be a minefield and depends in all cases on the exact circumstances of the purchaser.

 At Rickard Luckin we have SDLT specialists who are ready to assist.
-Please contact Jamie Nice or David Tallon for more information.
+Please contact Jamie Nice at email@example.com or David Tallon at firstname.lastname@example.org for more information.